apache/flink/docs/dev/python/faq.md

 {% endhighlight %}

-**Note:** When executing jobs in mini-cluster asynchronously (e.g. TableEnvironment.execute_sql, StatementSet.execute, etc in the Python Table API), remember to  get a `JobClient` to wait for the execution to be finished, or the program will exit directly before the submitted job is finished.
+**Note:** When executing jobs in mini-cluster asynchronously (e.g. TableEnvironment.execute_sql, StatementSet.execute, etc in the Python Table API; StreamExecutionEnvironment.execute_async in the Python DataStream API), remember to  get a `JobClient` to wait for the execution to be finished, or the program will exit directly before the submitted job is finished.
 Please refer to the code snippet bellow: